 2: Limit Personal Information on Social Media

 To help protect your privacy online never overshare on social media, providing too much information on Twitter, Facebook or Instagram could allow cybercriminals to obtain your profile details.
 This allows them to steal your identity or worse access to your financial information.
 Could an identity thief determine your pet’s favorite name or your mother’s maiden name from a post?
 Such information is generally used as security questions or passwords on financial accounts.
+To identify this in advance, you may also want to consider identity theft protection to monitor risks that are making you susceptible to fraud.
 Be conscious not only of pictures and posts you share but also your privacy settings, thus limiting the number of people who can see what you’re sharing.

 3: Secure your mobile devices